phalpern/WG21-halpern/n4034_destructive_move.md

 Background
 ----------

-The main reason that rvalue references and move operations were introduced int the standard was to improve performance by reducing expensive copy operations.
+The main reason that rvalue references and move operations were introduced into the standard was to improve performance by reducing expensive copy operations.
 `noexcept` was added in order to support a number of important use cases where move operations could not otherwise be used.
-Because move constructors modify the moved-from object, an operation that moves multiple elements, e.g., in a container, could result both containers being in a half-moved state if one of the move constructors throws an exception.
+Because move constructors modify the moved-from object, an operation that moves multiple elements, e.g., in a container, could result in both containers being in a half-moved state if one of the move constructors throws an exception.
 It is not possible to reliably reverse this half-moved situation without risking another exception being thrown.